 Mediums And Add-ons

 Acrylic paint can also be mixed with other media, such as different mediums and gels.
 It helps achieve amazing effects, especially acrylic pouring, and master more techniques.
+I love using a palette knife with acrylics, but I don’t think it is suitable for poster colors.

 In contrast, poster paint tends to separate from other media, making it more difficult to blend if it is the same material.
 But if it is mixed with glitter, beads, and small decorative things, it can bring life to your output.